When you have been trying to conceive via natural means without any success, it is a “sign” of infertility.

 3. Erectile Dysfunction

-Issues of having and maintaining an erection by a male is a sign of inadequate hormone levels.
+Issues of having and maintaining an erection by a male are a sign of inadequate hormone levels.
 Testosterone can impact the production of semen and sexual intercourse both, which eventually may translate into infertility.

 However, your doctor can provide good solutions for a healthy erection.